 To summarize, in order to create a website, you will need

-- Digital content the text images, videos, other type of media and information that the visitors will see when they go to your website.
+4. Digital content the text images, videos, other types of media, and information that the visitors will see when they go to your website.

 Website 101 is a series of articles that NILEAD’s team will create explaining the terms related to the website.
-From the basics, to web design and development: our goal is help and non-tech users to understands the basics of a website and the process behind to empower the them for the web.
+From the basics to web design and development: our goal is to help and non-tech users to understand the basics of a website and the process behind empowering them for the web.